Net Energy Metering (NEM) for Solar Customers

 How It Works

-Your meter tracks the difference between your solar panel production and your electricity used for each monthly billing cycle.
-If your production credit exceeds your usage costs for that month, you receive a credit at full retail cash value, which will be applied to future usage costs within the same 12-month period (April 1–March 30th).
+Your meter tracks the electricity imported from the grid, along with solar production exported, for each monthly billing cycle.
+If the cost of your net exports exceeds your net usage costs for that month, you receive a credit at full retail value, which will be applied to future usage costs within the same 12-month period (April to April).

-Each spring, at the end of the annual cash-out period, if you’ve produced more electricity than you’ve used, you’ll be eligible for a payment based on your surplus electricity, measured in kWh, at the wholesale compensation rate plus $0.02 per kWh.
-Eligible balances for active accounts over $200 will automatically be issued checks to the mailing address they have on record (subject to a maximum of $5,000 per account).
-Eligible balances $200 or less will appear as a bill credit on a subsequent PG&E bill.
+At the end of the annual cash-out period, if you’ve produced more electricity than you’ve used, you’ll be eligible for a payment based on your surplus electricity, at the NSC rate plus $0.02 per kWh.
+Cash-outs over $200 will automatically be issued checks to the mailing address they have on record (subject to a maximum of $5,000 per account).
+Cash-outs of $200 or less will appear as a bill credit on the April PG&E statement.

 NEM Bill Sample